lukecav/awesome-wp-developer-tools/README.md

 * [Better WordPress Admin API](https://github.com/luizbills/better-wordpress-admin-api) - A better way to build admin pages and options for you plugins/themes.
 * [Blackhole for Bad Bots](https://wordpress.org/plugins/blackhole-bad-bots/) - Protects your site against bad bots by trapping them in a blackhole.
 * [BRAD](https://wordpress.org/plugins/brad/) - Better Responsibility Around Discoverability.
+* [BrowserStack for WordPress](https://wordpress.org/plugins/browserstack/) - This plugin enables the integrations of BrowserStack products for testing your content on real devices.
 * [Bulk Actions Select All](https://wordpress.org/plugins/bulk-actions-select-all/) - Bulk Actions For All Posts adds an option to the posts overview in the WordPress Admin to select “All Posts”.
 By default, WordPress only allows you to select the posts on the current page.
 * [Bulk Change Role](https://wordpress.org/plugins/bulk-role-change/) - Transfer all users from one role to another.
 * [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) - Developer-oriented library for WordPress custom fields for all types of WordPress content.